 - Sauté the onion and garlic with olive oil and then add silverbeet and stir.

 - Add the beans and season with salt and pepper.
 Add lemon juice and water to cover all ingredients.

 - Bring to boil, reduce heat and cook on low heat until the beans are soft.

 - Serve with a drizzle of olive oil and lemon juice (optional).

-Tags: black eyed beans, Dried legumes, healthy recipes, louvi, louvi me kolokoui, marrow, mavrommatika, Mediterranean diet, Mint Cinnamon & Blossom Water Flavours of Cyprus Kopiaste!, Silverbeet, Swiss chard, Vegetables
+Tags: black eyed beans, Black eyed peas with avocado, Black eyed Peas with Chard, Dried legumes, healthy recipes, louvi, louvi me kolokoui, marrow, mavrommatika, Mediterranean diet, Mint Cinnamon & Blossom Water Flavours of Cyprus Kopiaste!, Silverbeet, Swiss chard, Vegetables